Maxi Priest: Career

+His breakthrough album though, was Maxi (titled Maxi Priest in the US and Canada), released in 1987, and, along with his cover of Cat Stevens' "Wild World" (which he recorded with Sly Dunbar and Robbie Shakespeare) established him as one of the top British reggae singers, with Spin observing that "Maxi…captures love's joys just as convincingly.
+Maxi is the sweet fruit from a branch of reggae…"

 He is one of only two British reggae acts (along with UB40) to have an American Billboard number one: "Close to You" in 1990.
 A duet with Roberta Flack, "Set the Night to Music", reached the American Top Ten in 1991.
-His duet with Shaggy in 1996, "That Girl", was also a hit in the United States, peaking at number twenty.
+His duet with Shaggy in 1996, "That Girl", was also a hit in the United States, peaking at number 20.

 In the latter half of his recording career, Priest favoured working alongside other artists, both established and up-and-coming.
 He has worked with Sly and Robbie, Drummie Zeb of Aswad, Shaggy, Beres Hammond, Jazzie B, Apache Indian, Roberta Flack, Shurwayne Winchester, Shabba Ranks, Robin Trower, and Lee Ritenour.

 It was reported in some newspapers in the Birmingham area, including the Birmingham Mail on 13 March 2008, that Priest would be replacing Ali Campbell as the new lead singer of UB40, and that he had recorded a cover of Bob Marley's "I Shot the Sheriff" with the band, based on information from "an unnamed source close to the band".
 Priest had joined UB40 on tour in 2007, culminating in sold-out shows at the National Exhibition Centre in Solihull in December.
 Another local newspaper, the Express & Star that had reported that Priest would be the new UB40 frontman, included a statement from band spokesman Gerard Franklyn which contradicted the claim, stating: "Maxi is collaborating with the band to record material but he won't be the new lead singer, that will be Duncan Campbell, the brother of Ali and Robin Campbell.
 He will only be appearing with them for this new recording."

 In 2012, Priest recorded a cover of Japanese band L'Arc-en-Ciel's song "Vivid Colors" for the band's English-language tribute album.

 In 2013, Priest recorded a remix version of the Hindi song "Kabhi Jo Baadal Barse" originally sung by Arijit Singh.
 It was remixed by British Indian producer Rishi Rich.

 His 2014 album Easy to Love entered the Billboard Top Reggae Albums Chart at number two.